odojs/odo/README.md

 ```

 ## Public
-Hosts the odo public directory which includes durandal components and identity and authentication code.
+The public plugin hosts the odo public directory through express which includes durandal components and identity and authentication code.
 Also hosts a public directory available in your application for static assets and durandal models and views.

 ## Passport authentication - local, google, facebook, twitter and metocean
-A set of plugins that provide urls and methods to authenticate a user with passport and passport plugins.
+The passport authentication plugins provide urls and methods to authenticate a user with passport and passport plugins.
 Custom local, twitter, facebook, google and metocean passport plugins have been provided.

 ---